$125 off any CGM Plan. Use code FALL125

 a man standing at the beach

-Freestyle Libre Sensor
+FreeStyle Libre 3 Sensor

 While it’s not clear how this sensor functions when exposed to salt water, you may risk causing the device to malfunction, which can lead to lost glucose tracking data.
-Because of this risk, you’ll want to minimize how often your CGM is exposed to salty water.When swimming, make sure to cover your monitor with the waterproof bandage provided (if you haven’t already).
-It’s also recommended to limit any type of swimming to 30 minutes while wearing a Freestyle Libre CGM.
+Because of this risk, you’ll want to minimize how often your CGM is exposed to salty water.
+When swimming, make sure to cover your monitor with the waterproof bandage provided (if you haven’t already).
+Remember, always read the instructions that come with your device as some nuances differ per manufacturers and models when it comes to CGMs.

 {{rich-text-cta-3="/style-guide"}}

-Dexcom g6 Sensor
+Dexcom G7 Sensor

 There are a few different models of Dexcom CGMs that have unique water limitations.
-For example, Dexcom g4 sensors are water resistant, but their transmitters and receivers are not.
+For example, Dexcom G4 sensors are water resistant, but their transmitters and receivers are not.

-The g5 and g6 sensors, however, are different models.
+The G5 and G6 sensors, however, are different models.
 The receiver for these devices is also not water resistant, though they do have water resistant transmitters.
 These CGMs are water resistant for up to eight feet under water for 24 hours.

-However, this only applies if the CGM has been properly placed.
 Dexcom also recommends covering the CGM with a waterproof bandage to protect it from water damage.

 Swimming for Metabolic Health